 Nobody likes aging.
-Our face gets filled with wrinkles, laugh lines, crow’s feet, drooping eyelids, and other signs that tell us that our body is getting older.
+Our face gets filled with wrinkles, laugh lines, crow’s feet, drooping eyelids, and other signs that tell us that our body is getting older which can be diagnosed in our dermal fillers clinic in melbourne.
 Recently, more and more people decide to do something about that and go for dermal fillers, which instantly make us look younger without much effort.

 However, these results are almost never permanent.
 Most dermal fillers are only a temporary solution, and even some of them called “permanent” tend to wear off after a couple of years.
 This is why we have compiled this handy guide, which will tell you which fillers last the longest so you can pick the one that suits you best.

 Being both the most popular and the most basic dermal filler, hyaluronic acid is loved by many due to its relatively low cost and immediate effects.
 However, despite all the praise that hyaluronic acid seems to get, it is a quite a short-term solution.
 Most hyaluronic acid-based dermal fillers, such as Restylane, Belotero, or Juvederm, are said to work for at least six months, sometimes working a bit longer.
 If you are on a tight budget and are looking only for a short-term solution – go with hyaluronic acid.

 Even though Restylane Silk is still based on hyaluronic acid, it is engineered in a way that allows it to last a bit longer than other fillers.
 It is used mainly to enhance facial feature around the lips, along with lips themselves.
 The reason for the long-lasting effects of Restylane Silk is that the particles of hyaluronic acid used in the filler are smaller and smoother, allowing them to work for a longer period of time.
 This prolongs the expected lifetime of the filler to around a year, but it is sometimes a bit shorter than that.